List of names for the biblical nameless: The seven Archangels

-Tobit 12:15 reads "I am Raphael, one of the seven holy angels, which present the prayers of the saints, and which go in and out before the glory of the Holy One."
-Of the six unnamed archangels, Michael is named in the Book of Daniel, and Gabriel is named in the Gospel of Luke.
+Tobit 12:15 reads "I am Raphael, one of the seven holy angels who present the prayers of the saints and enter into the presence of the glory of the Holy One."
+The Archangel Michael is named in the Book of Daniel, and Gabriel is named in the Gospel of Luke.
+The other four archangels are unnamed.

 The Book of Enoch, deuterocanonical in the Ethiopian Orthodox Church, names the remaining four archangels Uriel, Raguel, Zerachiel, and Ramiel.
 Other sources name them Uriel, Izidkiel, Haniel, and Kepharel.
 In the Coptic Orthodox Church the names of these four archangels are given as Suriel, Sedakiel, Sarathiel and Ananiel.
 Several other sets of names have also been given.

 New Testament

 The Magi

 The Three Wise Men are given the names Caspar, Melchior, and Balthasar in this late 6th century mosaic from the Basilica of Saint Apollinarius in Ravenna, Italy.